-UAHuntsville is one of the fastest growing, high technology business regions in the U.S. We offer a unique MBA program that positions our graduates for success in organizations and industries influenced by technology and innovation.
+Huntsville is one of the fastest growing, high technology business regions in the U.S. We offer a unique MBA program that positions our graduates for success in organizations and industries influenced by technology and innovation.
 In addition to advanced coursework in business disciplines, organization theory, and decision-making, our core program introduces the role of technology in driving innovation, uncertainty, and change -- and the unique issues in managing high technology professionals.
-Through concentration options, students may focus their program on Supply Chain Management, Technology Commercialization, Innovation and Entrepreneurship (ICE), Information Systems, Contracts & Acquisition Management (i.e. Federal Procurement), or other areas.
+Through concentration options, students may focus their program on Supply Chain Management, Innovation and Entrepreneurship, Information Systems, Contracts & Acquisition Management (i.e. Federal Procurement), or other areas.

 Nationally Recognized Faculty

 Our faculty include nationally recognized researchers, award-winning classroom instructors, and distinguished executive leaders.
-Many of our faculty are involved in sponsored research programs with the Army and companies in the Huntsville high-tech community and several have won research awards from the Decision Sciences Institute and IEEE.
-Faculty are active in publishing in leading journals and have lectured at universities and organizations in China, Russia, Romania, England, Germany, & others.
+Many of our faculty are involved in sponsored research programs with the Army and companies in the Huntsville high-tech community, and several have won research awards from the Decision Sciences Institute and the Institute of Electronic and Electrical Engineers.
+Faculty are active in publishing in leading journals and have lectured at universities and for organizations around the world, including China, Russia, Romania, England, and Germany.

 Energetic Professional Community

 UAH is part of the second largest research park in the United States, housing more than 300 businesses including 50 Fortune 500 firms.
 Nearby Redstone Arsenal houses NASA's Marshall Space Flight Center, the Army's Material Command and over 50 other agencies.
 Our MBA program draws on the experience of managers in these technology organizations and provides opportunities for students to engage with the community through projects, internships, and professional associations.